thombergs/spring-boot-devtools-gradle-plugin/README.md

 Have a look at the [multi-module sample](/samples/multi-module/) to see the plugin in action for Spring Boot apps that consist of multiple modules.

+If you're seeing strange classloading issues it's probably due to the two classloaders Spring Boot Dev Tools is using.
+In that case, make sure that you add all contributing JAR files to the restart class loader by listing them in `META-INF/spring-devtools.properties` ([see an example](samples/multi-module/app/src/main/resources/META-INF/spring-devtools.properties)).

 ### Configuration options

 The above works without any configuration, but if the defaults don't suit you, use the `devtools` closure in your `build.gradle` file to override them: